gerardbm/sigma-theme/README.md

 ### Sidebar config

-First of all, in the post or page front matter:
+First, in the post or page front matter:

 ```yml
 sidebar: right / left / false